yoyoberenguer/SCROLL/README.md

 # TODO some functions can be twicked by passing empty array/buffer same size than original
 buffer/array (when using the method in the loop).
-This will increase performance as the function will not create a numpy.empty array each time.
+This will increase performance as the function will not create a numpy.empty array each call.
 ```